-In the gradient-free MADS optimization procedure, there are two sequential steps in each design iteration, the search step, and the poll step.
-The optimization procedure begins with the search step and the initial design point, $\pmb{\mathcal{X}}_0 = [\mathcal{X}^1_0, \mathcal{X}^2_0, ..., \mathcal{X}^n_0]$, where the subscript is the optimization iteration and the superscript denotes each design parameter.
-A finite number of pseudo-random trial points are defined, and infeasible ones are discarded.
-Infeasible trial points are points within the design space that do not satisfy the constraints of the optimization problem.
+The MADS algorithm consists of two sequential steps in each iteration: the search step and the poll step.
+Initially, the optimization procedure starts with the search step at the initial design point, $\pmb{\mathcal{X}}_0 = [\mathcal{X}^1_0, \mathcal{X}^2_0, ..., \mathcal{X}^n_0]$, where the subscript is the optimization iteration and the superscript denotes each design parameter.
+Pseudo-random trial points are generated, and infeasible ones, which are points within the design space not meeting the optimization problem's constraints, are discarded.
 The trial points are generated based on the current mesh and the direction vectors, $d_j \in \mathcal{D}$ (for $j = 1,2,...,n$), where $\mathcal{D}$ is the design space. $\mathcal{D}$ must be a positive spanning set \cite{davis1954theory}, and each direction, $d_j$, must be the product of some fixed non-singular generating matrix by an integer vector \cite{audet2006mesh}.
 The mesh at iteration $k$ is defined as \cite{audet2006mesh}